wenqiangwangsustech/CGFDM-FP16_SVE_SME/README.md

 conda install pyproj -y
 ```

-(Additional dependencies can be installed using `pip install -r requirements.txt` if provided.)
+(Additional dependencies can be installed using `pip install xxxx`.)

 ---